elementor/elementor-developers-docs/src/scripts-styles/widget-styles.md

 # Widget Styles

-When you develop new [Elementor Widgets](/widgets/) and you need to register custom stylesheets, you need to register styles using [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) function and enqueue using the widget `get_style_depends()` method.
-This way Elementor will only load the stylesheet dynamically only on pages using this widget.
+When you develop new [Elementor Widgets](/widgets/) and you need to register custom stylesheets, you need to register styles using [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) function and enqueue using widget `get_style_depends()` method.
+This way Elementor will load stylesheet dynamically only on pages using this widget.

 ## Registering Widget Styles